12-15 year old and the vaccine Click to get info

 Everyone will receive their second dose of the vaccine and the NHS will contact you when it is your turn.
 The first dose of the Covid-19 vaccine is effective, and provides a good level of protection against the virus.

-Priority Groups Click to get info
+Who can get a COVID-19 vaccine?
+Click to get info

 Housebound and Care Homes Click to get info